TerraCycle is like no other waste management company in the world.

-The Pivot Network (www.pivot.tv) partnered with us to create an innovative docu-comedy: Human Resources, which became the highest rated original programming on the network.
-Download full episodes from iTunes.
+In 2014, The Pivot Network partnered with us to create an innovative docu-comedy, Human Resources, which became the highest-rated original programming on the network.

 “Tom illuminates pathways to finding ‘gold in garbage heaps’… Thanks to this book, I can no longer acquire and discard unconsciously, and as I’ve long said, change begins with awareness.” — From the foreword by Deepak Chopra

-Tom Szaky dropped out of Princeton University to found TerraCycle, a company that makes the non-recyclable, recyclable.
+Tom Szaky dropped out of Princeton University to found TerraCycle, a company that recycles the unrecyclable.
 Revolution in a Bottle is a rollicking tale of entrepreneurial adventure and an essential guide to creating a company that’s good for people, good for profits, and good for the planet.

 “TerraCycle is doing more than selling good green products; it is changing how manufacturers, retailers, and consumers treat their waste.
 Read this book.
 I’m glad I did.” —Ben Cohen, cofounder, Ben & Jerry’s Ice Cream